When I think about juicing, tomatoes is not one of the first fruits or vegetables that comes to mind.

 Because of this, there’s lesser water present and lesser chances of bacteria to grow.
 Thus, juice concentrates generally have a longer shelf life than raw tomato juice.

-Because of the dilute flavor, many manufacturers use additives from artificial compounds or fruit byproducts.
+Because of the strong flavor, many manufacturers use additives from artificial compounds or fruit byproducts.
 Salt and sweeteners are often added as well.

 It far more beneficial for your body to choose raw and pure tomato juice.
 Homemade, freshly squeezed tomatoes are even better.
 If you absolutely have to purchase commercially produced tomato juice from concentrate, at least read the label to ensure it is made from 100% real tomatoes.